How to change your PC name in Windows (4 ways)

 Now you know many ways of changing any computer name, no matter which version of Windows it is running.
 Try them all out, see how they work, and let me know which one you like best and why.
 Would you rather use the Command Prompt for this task or the Settings app?
 Comment using the options below and share your opinion.

-Discover: Productivity Appearance and Personalization Recommended System and Security Tutorials Windows
+Discover: Productivity Personalization Recommended System Tutorials Windows